hashbang/admin-tools/doc/New_admin.md

 Thank you for chosing to dedicate time and energy to #!.
 I hope we will learn from one another and have fun  ;)

 # Development process

 _TODO:_ major/minor changes, provisor always major?

-# Gaining access
+# Gaining access -- part I

+We will first go over the parts that require cooperation with an established admin.

 ## ... to the CoreOS servers

 Send another admin your SSH public key(s);
   they will add you to all CoreOS servers.

 _TODO:_ Ansible automation for adding keys in progress (see branch `coreos`).

 ## ... to the shared password db

 - Tell them your GitHub account name.
   They will give you Git access to the shared pass db.
 - Add yourself to the `.gpg-id` file, do a signed commit, push.
 - The other admin confirms the key, then runs `pass init` to re-encrypt the files and pushes (again, signed commits!).

+## ... to the DigitalOcean organisation

+- Create a DigitalOcean account, in the #! organisation.
+  _NOTE:_ You **must** wait for the invitation mail, otherwise the account is created outside the team.

+## ... to Dockerhub

+- Create a DockerHub account, ask an admin for access.

+# Gaining access -- part II

+By now, you have all you need to add yourself the missing access.
+Take it as an opportunity to familiarise yourself with our infrastructure, and don't hesitate to ask other admins questions.

 ## ... to the shell servers

 You now have access to `ldap.hashbang.sh`: you can give yourself a password and add yourself to the `sudo` group.